adriandarian/CSE100/Labs/Lab08/README.md

 ## Description

-In this assignment you are asked to implement a dynamic programming algorithm: matrix chain multiplication (chapter 15.2), where the goal is to find the most computionally efficient matrix order when multiplying an arbitrary number of matrices in a row.
+In this assignment you are asked to implement a dynamic programming algorithm: matrix chain multiplication (chapter 15.2), where the goal is to find the most computationally efficient matrix order when multiplying an arbitrary number of matrices in a row.
 You can assume that the entire input will be given as integers that can be stored using the standard C++ int type and that matrix sizes will be at least 1.

 ## Input Structure